HudsonGri/foodplanner/docs/Documentation.md

     }
   ]

-GET /users/:id
+GET /users/:email
-- Get a specific user by ID
+- Get a specific user by email
   - Response (does not include the recipes due to their length):
     ``` json
     "data":{